hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 GPU-passthrough(without VFIO) capable hosts, and if you have multiple GPUs in general.

-If your host machine uses multiple GPUs, you may want to primarily use a GPU for rendering all the elements for Hyprland including windows, animations, hardware acceleration for certain applications, etc.

-This setup is very common in the likes of gaming laptops, GPU-passthrough(without VFIO) capable hosts, and if you have multiple GPUs in general.

 # Detecting GPUs

 For this case, the writer is taking the example of their laptop.